MicrosoftDocs/dynamics-365-unified-operations-public/core/get-started/personalize-user-experience.md

 ## Disregarded personalization of inventory dimensions

-When you personalize the setup of inventory dimensions on a page, you might have to consider settings that have been created by using the **Display dimension** option.
-If, for example, you use personalization to hide a column for the Batch number inventory dimension and the column appears the next time the page is opened, it could be because the Dimension display setup controls what inventory dimension columns should be displayed.
+When you personalize the setup of inventory dimensions on a page, consider the settings that have been created by using the **Display dimension** option.
+For example, if you use personalization to hide a column for the Batch number inventory dimension and the column appears the next time the page is opened, it could be because the Dimension display setup controls what inventory dimension columns should be displayed.

 The Dimension display settings apply across all pages and these settings will disregard any personalized setup of inventory dimension fields on individual pages.

-For the example with the Batch number inventory dimension, this dimension would have to be cleared as part of the **Display dimensions** option for the table to not display this column and eventually this change would apply not only on one specific page but across all pages.
+For the example with the Batch number inventory dimension, this dimension would have to be cleared as part of the **Display dimensions** option for the table to not display this column.
+Eventually this change would apply not only on one specific page but across all pages.